 - If you want to eat the vegetables too, after removing the pork tenderloin, cover the dutch oven and continue to bake them for 10 to 15 minutes to soften the carrots, while the pork is cooling.

-If you love Dutch Oven Recipes, try my Dutch Oven BBQ Chicken, Dutch Oven Chili and Baked beans with Ground Beef.
+If you love Dutch Oven Recipes, try Roasting a Chicken in a Dutch Oven, Dutch Oven BBQ Chicken, Dutch Oven Pork Chops, Dutch Oven Chili and Baked beans with Ground Beef.

 Recipe FAQs: